Frank Nelaton Dodd: Career

 After graduating from Columbia, Dodd became a certified public accountant in 1896.
 A "brilliant linguist," he spoke several languages fluently, including Japanese.
 He was a member of the Columbia University Club, the Babylon Club, the Great South Bay Club, and Theta Delta Chi fraternity as well as the Society of American Magicians.
 He served as president of the Millfield Realty Company and as a director of the Babylon National Bank and the Bowery Savings Bank.

 Dodd retired in 1940 when the Metropolitan Opera and Real Estate Company sold the Metropolitan Opera building to the Metropolitan Opera Association.

 Personal life

 Dodd was married three times and had five children, four with his second wife and one with his third wife.
 On June 1, 1898, Dodd was first married to heiress Adele Sturges (1872–1930), a daughter of Sarah (née Trask) Sturges and Peter D. Sturges.
 Adele was a granddaughter, and heiress, of New York real estate investor Benjamin H. Trask.
 She divorced him in 1912 after discovering he had an affair with Genevieve M. Cary (1881–1923), the daughter of their neighbor Daniel Cary.
 After the divorce, Adele married Bainbridge Percy Clark, the first witness in their divorce action, and he married Genevieve in 1912.
 They had two sons and four daughters.
-After her death in 1923, he married married Lillian Williams, with whom he had:
+After her death in 1923, he married Lillian Williams, with whom he had: